ImperialCollegeLondon/safe_web/README.md

 ### Monitoring the backup process

 The file `/var/log/cron.log` shows the processes being executed and the two log files in `/home/www-data` show the messages from the scripts.

+### Backup of the server

+Having installed everything, we can take an snapshot of the server volume - this would otherwise be deleted when the VM is stopped.
+This should mean we can bring the server and installed software backup by creating an image from the snapshot, reattaching the data volume and starting a new instance.

+    python vm_snapshot.py

+## Resetting the DB in development

+As noted above, in production, the DB is the ultimate source of truth, but in the startup, this is populated from the `zzz_fixtures.py file`.
+In order to reset the development version, the following steps are used.
+It is wise to disable the app from the web2py admin site before updating!
+The web server provides a nice maintenance banner whilst it is disabled.

+  1. Update the code from the repo using the following:

+    sudo git remote update
+    sudo git pull

+  2. In the DB, delete all the tables and recreate the db (as above):

+    # requires password
+    psql -h earthcape-pg.cx94g3kqgken.eu-west-1.rds.amazonaws.com template1 safe_admin

+And then in SQL:

+    -- may need to kill sessions attached to it
+    SELECT pg_terminate_backend(pg_stat_activity.pid)
+    FROM pg_stat_activity
+    WHERE pg_stat_activity.datname = 'safe_web2py'
+      AND pid <> pg_backend_pid();
+    -- recreate
+    drop database safe_web2py;
+    create database safe_web2py;

+  3. In the file system the upload directory contains copies of files loaded in.
+These won't be purged by deleting the DB content, so avoid duplicating them on reload:

+    cd /home/www-data/web2py/applications/safe_web/uploads
+    sudo find . -type f -delete

+  4. Kill the web2py databases table description files - they need to be regenerated when the DB is brought back up

+    cd /home/www-data/web2py/applications/safe_web/databases
+    sudo rm *.table
+    sudo rm sql.log

+This should now be the DB empty of data, ready to repopulate everything, once the models run.
+You may also need to restart the server:

+    sudo service apache2 restart

+**Remember**: once the system is in production this is a disasterous thing to do and you should use the production reset recipe.

 ## Random disorganised thoughts